 A power of attorney is evidence that a practitioner or other person may act on your behalf.
-The power of attorney must contain explicit authorization for your representative to act for you, and must be properly completed, signed, and notarized.
+The power of attorney must contain explicit authorization for your representative to act for you, and must be properly completed and signed.

+The Tax Department prefers that practitioners use one of the department's power of attorney forms:

-Individuals and practitioners should use Form POA-1-IND, Power of Attorney for Individuals, or Form ET-14, Estate Tax Power of Attorney, for estate tax matters.
-However, the department will accept other forms if they contain all the necessary elements.
-Form POA-1-IND may be used for New York State tax matters, New York City tax matters, or both.
+- Form POA-1, Power of Attorney, or - Form ET-14, Estate Tax Power of Attorney.

+The department will accept other forms if they contain all the necessary elements as required on the Tax Department forms.

+Tax Department power of attorney forms may be used for New York State tax matters, New York City tax matters, or both.